Contron/Sharpknife/README.md

 A C# library to assist with Windows Presentation Foundation desktop application development.

-Although I primarily use it as my own personal framework, it provides a collection of various useful classes.
+Although I primarily use it as my own personal framework, it may be useful to others.

 # Features

-* Designed around the the Model-View-ViewModel (MVVM) architecture
+* Tailored for the Model-View-ViewModel (MVVM) pattern
-* A collection of various useful windows and controls
-* A collection of useful singleton classes
+* Classes for commands, notifications, and window management
-* Easy persistence support
+* Classes for persistence and utilities
-* A collection of useful utility classes

 # Getting started